St. Stanislaus Bishop and Martyr Church (New York City): History

 The parish was established in 1872 in a small wooden church at 318 Henry Street until moving to its current location in 1900.
 Before its current sanctuary, it occupied the Stanton Street Dutch Reformed Church (1845) which had subsequently been used by Congregation B'nai Israel.
 The address then was 43 Stanton Street.
 The new church was dedicated by Archbishop M.A.
 Corrigan and Bishop J.M.
 Farley on May 19, 1901.
-A special feature of the New York Times in 1901, mentioned the church, described simply as "the Polish church," among other Catholic structures in the Lower East Side of Manhattan, describing the group "for the most part...limit[ing] themselves to the functions of a parish church, in districts where social needs are otherwise supplied," without comment on other facilities attached.
+A special feature of The New York Times in 1901, mentioned the church, described simply as "the Polish church," among other Catholic structures on the Lower East Side of Manhattan, describing the group "for the most part...limit[ing] themselves to the functions of a parish church, in districts where social needs are otherwise supplied," without comment on other facilities attached.

 The parish is staffed by the Fathers of St. Paul the First Hermit.
 One of its rectors was the Rev. Francis Mylanarski, who served in the armed forces as a chaplain before being was transferred to St. Adelbert's Church (Bronx, New York) in 1919.